-Actuarially determined employer contributions for the Supplemental Plan are required by City ordinance.
+The City is required by ordinance to contribute amounts necessary to ensure the payment of benefits in the Supplemental Plan.
+The City's contributions shall be made in accordance with actuarial requirements established by the actuary and the board.
 Actuarially determined contributions are calculated as of January 1 in the fiscal year in which the contribution is reported.
 The deficiency shown on the table is due to Supplemental Plan contributions paid directly to the Excess Benefit Plan in compliance with Internal Revenue Code Section 415.